Aligning Your Business Capabilities to Your API Program - digitalML

 The main roadblock to this maturity I see often is API development effort still being project/initiative driven.
 APIs developed to support an initiative, but the design decisions are often expediated in favor of releasing at least an MVP product and moving onto the next priority.
 Business capabilities, reuse, and good design come second to speed.

 The impacts of this approach are felt in a few big ways.
-You often end up with a nice front-end to functionality, but it’s complex under the covers – take a look at all the things going on to support one business capability here:
+You often end up with a nice front-end to functionality, but it’s complex under the covers.

 That complexity is then amplified when you factor in the realities of a modern digital enterprise: